CRC1415/nomad-docs/docs/tutorial/NOMAD_ELN.md

 Once the entry is created, we can fill in the relevant fields with detailed and accurate information.
 Fields can also be updated as needed to keep the entry accurate and useful.

-See the example below (click the arrows to navigate through the steps).
+**Use the arrow buttons ⬅️➡️ below to follow the steps for filling in a material processing entry.**
 <div class="image-slider" id="slider5">
     <div class="nav-arrow left" id="prev5">←</div>
     <img src="images/ELN_built-in_23.png" alt="step 1" class="active">